5 Unforgettable Days on the French Riviera

 Locals are kind and friendly, everyone greets you with a “bonjour” on the street, and the food is so fresh you expect it to walk right off your plate.

-All in all, even during peak season in July, we had the time of our lives.
+All in all, even during peak season in July, we had the time of our lives and we dream of going back.

 We urge you to plan a trip to the Riviera at some point– it’s one of our favorite places that we’ve visited together, and one that we can’t wait to go back to.